gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Key themes:**
 1. Ritual cleanliness laws and procedures for quarantine regarding skin diseases and leprosy.
 # Chapter 14
+**Key themes:**
+1. Continues the law on leprosy, on what to do with garments and the house.

 **Lev 14:34** *“When you come into the land of Canaan, which I give you for a possession, **and I put a leprous disease** in a house in the land of your possession,”*
 1. Same question with **“I hardened the Pharaoh’s heart”**.
 God allows leprosy to happen, but because of God’s sovereignty, His allowance is portrayed as active cause.